khasenkamp/lita-snack/README.md

 # lita-snack

-TODO: Add a description of the plugin.
+Give your Lita bot a snack

 ## Installation